bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 # Skyrim Modding Research

-I've been a fan of The Elder Scrolls since I was in elementary school.
-To the extent that I am a gamer, it's mostly because I have sunk thousands of hours into these games.
-That's why I continue to play these games 10, 15, 20 years after they are released, and I'll probably keep playing them for the rest of my life.
+I've been playing Elder Scrolls games since I was in elementary school.
+To the extent that I am a gamer, it's mostly because I've' sunk thousands of hours into these games.
+That's why I continue to play them 10, 15, 20 years later, and I'll probably keep playing them for the rest of my life.

-That being said, I have never gone deep with my own mod setup for Skyrim.
-I installed a few mods from the Steam workshop a few years ago, mostly for a gag playthrough where dragons were trains, mudcrabs had top hats, and my primary weapons were a lightsaber and a Dwemer longrifle.
-And every time an NPC said something about arrows to the knee, or sweetrolls, or the Cloud District... they received "divine punishment".
-And a few quest mods, but they mostly turned out to be just okay.
-Now that I was finally settled in my new home, I decided I was ready to pursue a new mod setup in earnest.
+That being said, I've never gone deep with my own mod setup for Skyrim.
+I installed a few mods from the Steam workshop a few years ago, mostly for a gag playthrough with trains for dragons, mudcrabs with top hats, lightsabers, a Dwemer longrifle, "divine punishment" for any NPC who said anything about arrows to the knee, or sweetrolls, or the Cloud District... and some quest mods that turned out to be just okay.
+After getting married, finishing my PhD, and moving to Texas, I decided I was ready to pursue a new mod setup in earnest.

 And I must say, Skyrim modding has come an incredibly long way.
 It has reached heights I did not expect.
-I was overwhelmed by the vast sea of _really good mods_ out there.
-Fortunately, I just completed a dissertation, so I was experienced in carrying out long bouts of research.
-I endeavoured to find the best mods in every category and build my own ultimate modded Skyrim.
+I was overwhelmed by the vast sea of *really good mods* out there.
+Fortunately, since I had just completed a dissertation, I had some experience with long bouts of research.
+So, I endeavoured to find the best mods in every category and build my own ultimate mod list.

-Consider this page a "living research report", in which I maintain my knowledge of mods across the various aspects of Skyrim, as well as some notes about modding Skyrim in general, like how to detect potential mod conflicts, how to find patches, how to deal with crashes, etc.
+Consider this page a living guide, in which I maintain my knowledge of Skyrim mods across various aspects of the game, as well as some notes about modding Skyrim in general, like how to detect potential mod conflicts, how to find patches, how to deal with crashes, etc. I hope this guide can be for you what I wish I had when I started.

 ## Table of Contents